The Well-Tempered Clavier: Reception

 Fantasy No. 1 with Fugue, K. 394 is one of Mozart's own compositions showing the influence the Well-Tempered Clavier had on him.
 Beethoven played the entire Well-Tempered Clavier by the time he was eleven, and produced an arrangement of BWV 867, for string quintet.

 Hans von Bülow called The Well-Tempered Clavier the "Old Testament" of music (the Beethoven Sonatas were the "New Testament").
-In the liner notes to the Clair de Lune compilation of piano encores issued by CBS Masterworks, Philippe Entremont relates an anecdote in which von Bülow, having a distaste for the endless clamor for encores, was facing a thunderously applauding house and raised his hand, saying "Ladies and Gentlemen!
-If you do not stop this immediately I shall play you Bach's 48 preludes and fugues from beginning to end!"
-The audience laughed but also stopped applauding as they knew von Bülow was able to perform the work from memory.

 Bach's example inspired numerous composers of the 19th century; for instance, in 1835 Chopin started composing his 24 Preludes, Op.
 28, inspired by the Well-Tempered Clavier.
 In the 20th century Dmitri Shostakovich wrote his 24 Preludes and Fugues, an even closer reference to Bach's model.
+Another inspiration after Bach, even before Shostakovich, was in 1940, when Vsevolod Zaderatsky created his main work, in the Gulag сamp conditions: a full cycle of 24 preludes and fugues (the work was unpublished during a long time and practically unknown until its premiere in 2014).
 Mario Castelnuovo-Tedesco wrote Les Guitares bien tempérées (The Well-Tempered Guitars), a set of 24 preludes and fugues for two guitars, in all 24 major and minor keys, inspired in both title and structure by Bach's work.

-First prelude of Book I
+First prelude of Book 1

-The best-known piece from either book is the first prelude of Book I. Anna Magdalena Bach copied a short version of this prelude in her 1725 Notebook (No. 29).
+The best-known piece from either book is the first prelude of Book 1.
+Anna Magdalena Bach copied a short version of this prelude in her 1725 Notebook (No. 29).
 The accessibility of this prelude, the "easy" key of C major, and its use of arpeggiated chords, have made it one of the most commonly studied pieces for piano students.
 This prelude also served as the basis for the Ave Maria of Charles Gounod.

-Tenth prelude of Book I
+Tenth prelude of Book 1

 Alexander Siloti transcribed a piano arrangement of the early version of Prelude and Fugue in E minor (BWV 855a), transposed into a Prelude in B minor.

 Recordings

 The first complete recording of the Well-Tempered Clavier was made on the piano by Edwin Fischer for EMI between 1933 and 1936.
 The second was made by Wanda Landowska on harpsichord for RCA Victor in 1949 (Book 1) and 1952 (Book 2).
 Helmut Walcha, better known as an organist, recorded both books between 1959 and 1961 on a harpsichord.
 Daniel Chorzempa made the first recording using multiple instruments (harpsichord, clavichord, organ, and fortepiano) for Philips in 1982.
 As of 2013, over 150 recordings have been documented.
+In 2024, pianist Natalya Pasichnyk recorded Rethinking the Well-Tempered Clavier, a reimagination of Book I, which won the Golden Medal in the Global Music Awards that same year.
+The Glenn Gould recording of BWV 870 was included on the Voyager Golden Record.